 Nigerian / African student prompts: Harvard, MIT, Stanford, University of Pennsylvania, Yale, Princeton, Columbia, NYU, Howard, Georgia Tech.
 Howard appears here despite ranking below position 40 in the domestic leaderboard.

-Brazilian / Latin American student prompts: Harvard, MIT, Stanford, Columbia, NYU, UCLA, University of Miami (not in set), USC (not in set), Georgetown.
-Universities with strong Latin American studies programs appear to surface regardless of overall rank.
+Brazilian / Latin American student prompts: Harvard, MIT, Stanford, Columbia, NYU, UCLA, Georgetown.

-OPT and visa-aware prompts: USC (not in set), Northeastern (not in set), NYU, Columbia, Carnegie Mellon, Stanford, MIT, UC Berkeley, UIUC, ASU.
-The most disrupted modeled international leaderboard — schools optimized for international employability appear to rise sharply.
+OPT and visa-aware prompts: USC, Northeastern, NYU, Columbia, Carnegie Mellon, Stanford, MIT, UC Berkeley, UIUC, ASU.
+The most disrupted modeled international leaderboard.

 International visibility opportunity.
 Schools targeting international enrollment should not rely on domestic Citation Share.
 The chatbox appears to treat international prompts as a separate context.
 Universities that produce country-specific content, surface international alumni networks, document OPT outcomes, and partner with country-specific publications can compound international Citation Share faster than domestic.